resohead/laravel-test-mail/README.md

 php artisan mail:test
 ```

-By default this will use:
+By default this will:
-- the 'from' address defined in your mail config,
+- send to the 'from' address defined in your mail config,
-- your default mail driver,
+- use your default mail driver,
 - synchronous processing

 Alternatively you have four other options in the command signature:
 - set the email address,
 - change the mail driver,
-- enable for queuing
+- enable for queuing (and set the queue name)
 - change the queue connection
-- select the preset
+- select a preset

 > Changing the mail driver and running through a queue might require the queue worker to be started/reset.